SoCal-Software-Labs/CrissCross/README.md

 This enables several interesting usecases:

 * Collaborative Caching - Everybody has the key and accepts other peoples data
-* PubSub like Distribution - One person has the key, with a group of peers following for updates and redistributing it.
+* PubSub like Distribution - One person has the key, with a group of peers following for updates and redistributing
 * Private Hosting - Agree with nodes for them to host your data, encrypt it and send it to them with an infinite TTL

 Any data that has a TTL larger than your MaxTTL of the cluster will be rejected so its important for the cluster to agree beforehand.